reactjs/react.dev/src/content/learn/typescript.md

 We are using TypeScript in a few key places:

- - `interface State` describes the shape of the reducer's state.
+ - `interface State` describes the shape of the reducer's State.
  - `type CounterAction` describes the different actions which can be dispatched to the reducer.
- - `const initialState: State` provides a type for the initial state, and also the type which is used by `useReducer` by default.
+ - `const initialState: State` provides a type for the initial State, and also the type which is used by `useReducer` by default.
  - `stateReducer(state: State, action: CounterAction): State` sets the types for the reducer function's arguments and return value.

 A more explicit alternative to setting the type on `initialState` is to provide a type argument to `useReducer`: